pshrote-afk/keymappers-for-all-3-OS/README.md

 You need:
 1. Install [AutoHotkey v2](https://www.autohotkey.com/)
 2. Create a file `hotkeys.ahk` and paste this script.
-3. Double-click it to run (green “H” tray icon).
+3. Double-click it to run (will show green “H” in tray icon).
+4. AHK is about 100–300× lighter than MS Word — you can leave it running 24/7 without any impact.
-4. 10 minutes
+5. 5 minutes

 ---